ethereumjs/ultralight/packages/browser-client/README.md

 Copy one of the blockhashes and paste into the search field in the Block Explorer.
 Hit `FIND BLOCK BY HASH`

 Block info will be requested from the network, and displayed upon retrieval.
-Clicking the search button next to a Parent Hash will perform a search for that block. (_currently you must press `FIND BLOCK BY HASH` again for the search to work_)
+Clicking the search button next to a Parent Hash will perform a search for that block.